ITCS333/slides/md/tut3.md

-# PHP Regular Expression Tutorial
+# PHP Regular Expressions Tutorial

 ## 1. Basic Syntax:
    In PHP, regular expressions are typically enclosed in delimiters.
-The most common delimiters are forward slashes '/' or curly braces '{}' or pips '|':
+The most common delimiters are forward slashes '/' or curly braces '{}' or pipes '|':

    ```php
    $pattern = '/pattern/';